-acrylic & mixed media collage on canvas
+Oil, Acrylic and mixed media on canvas

 “Do You Remember The Bison?”